The CLEVER scenario

 🔗 more information here

-Finally, the energy production needs are fulfilled through renewable energies.
+The resulting energy production needs are fulfilled through renewable energies.

 Read more